drojf/ai_somnium_fps_camera/Readme.md

   - Menus won't operate properly, or be invisible while in FPS mode. **Hit F9 to exit FPS mode to fix the menus**
   - A few scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.

-#### Known Bugs and wierd behaviors
+#### Known Bugs and wierd behaviors / Reporting Bugs

+Raise an issue on this github repository.

 - Cameras may not always revert to their original position when you press F9
+- If the camera starts rotating randomly in somniums, enter and leave the main menu and it should stop.
+- If a new version of the game is released, probably everything will break until a new version of the mod is issued.
+- Somniums using the "Apartment" level may behave incorrectly (presumably because the base for the apartment is the "tutorial" level which may have it's cameras setup differently).
+It may be possible other levels that I've not tested also have problems, while other levels work just fine.

+##### F7 mode / Pink box

-- The pink box in somniums represents your current physical position in the world.
-When pressing F8, the pink box will spawn directly underneath the player.
-A side affect of this is that the box can be used to lift and push the player around.
+- When pressing F7, the pink box will spawn directly underneath the player (it's the standard Unity cube).
+- The box can be used to lift and push the player around.
 - If the pink box gets in the way, hold right click while moving the mouse and you can rotate the camera around the pink box.
-- If the camera starts rotating randomly in somniums, enter and leave the main menu and it should stop.

 #### Interesting findings